‘Weird’ House of the Dragon scene leaves viewers feeling conflicted

 Many found scene from latest instalment hard to watch

-House of the Dragon viewers are feeling conflicted over a storyline involving two main characters.
+House of the Dragon viewers are feeling conflicted over a storyline involving two of the show’s main characters.

 Episode seven of HBO’s Game of Thrones spin-off was broadcast in the US on Sunday (2 October), and saw tensions between Rhaenyra (Emma D’Arcy) and Alicent (Olivia Cooke) reach a new high.